mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 Perform the following actions:
 1. Create a wordlist with 20 passwords of your own choosing that fits the password policy of crAPI
 2. Create an user with a password from your password wordlist file.
-3. Using burp suite, capture a crAPI login request.
+3. Using burp suite, capture a crAPI authentication request.
-4. Send the login request to Intruder.
+4. Send the authentication request to Intruder.
 (Similar to the way you send a request to repeater)
 5. Go to intruder
 6. select _Sniper_ as _Attack type_ (See Step 4 in the [basic introduction](https://portswigger.net/burp/documentation/desktop/tools/intruder/getting-started) )
 7. In the content body of the request, set the email value to match the email of the user you created in step 2.